Optician: History of opticians and spectacle makers

 The lorgnette, two lenses in a frame the user held with a lateral handle, was another 18th-century development (by Englishman George Adams).
-The lorgnette almost certainly developed from the scissors-glass, which was a double eyeglass on a handle.
+The lorgnette almost certainly developed from the scissors-glass, which was a double glass on a handle.
 Given that the two branches of the handle came together under the nose and looked as if they were about to cut it off, they were known as binocles-ciseaux or scissors glasses.
 The English altered the size and form of the scissors-glasses and produced the lorgnette.
 The frame and handle were often artistically embellished, given that they were used mostly by women and more often as a piece of jewellery than as a visual aid.
 The lorgnette maintained its popularity with ladies of fashion, who chose not to wear spectacles.
 The lorgnette maintained its popularity to the end of the 19th century.

 Pince-nez are believed to have appeared in the 1840s, but in the latter part of the century there was a great upsurge in the popularity of the pince-nez for both men and women.
 Gentlemen wore any style which suited them—heavy or delicate, round, or oval, straight, or drooping—usually on a ribbon, cord, or chain about the neck or attached to the lapel.
 Ladies more often than not wore the oval rimless style on a fine gold chain which could be reeled automatically into a button-size eyeglass holder pinned to the dress.
 Whatever the disadvantage of the pince-nez, it was convenient.

 In the 19th century, the responsibility of choosing the correct lens lay, as it always had, with the customer.
 Even when the optician was asked to choose, it was often on a rather casual basis.
 Spectacles were still available from travelling salesmen.

-Spectacles with large round lenses and tortoise shell frames became the fashion around 1914.
-The enormous round spectacles and the pince-nez continued to be worn in the twenties.
-In the thirties there was increased emphasis on style in glasses with a variety of spectacles available.
+Spectacles with round lenses (like Winston Churchill), oval shape, panto shape, and tortoise shell frames became the fashion around 1930.
+The round spectacles and the pince-nez continued to be worn in the 30.
+In the 40s there was increased emphasis on style in glasses with a variety of spectacles available.
 Meta Rosenthal wrote in 1938 that the pince-nez was still being worn by dowagers, headwaiters, old men, and a few others.
 The monocle was worn by only a minority in the United States.
 Sunglasses, however, became very popular in the late '30s.